utility-server/documents/PRIVACY_POLICY.md

 ## Our Commitment to Privacy

 At Utility Server, we take your privacy seriously.
 This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our services, including SPIDER, RHINO, MARLIN, Utility Client, and associated platforms.

+**⚠️ IMPORTANT DISTINCTION**:

+This Privacy Policy covers:
+1. **Customer Account Information**: Data we collect about YOU (our customer) - name, email, payment info, etc.
+2. **Website Service Data**: How we handle YOUR website's publicly available content

+**What We DO NOT Collect**: We do not collect, process, or have access to personal information of YOUR website visitors or end users.
+We only process publicly available website content (HTML, CSS, JavaScript, images) that is already accessible to anyone on the internet.

 **Our Privacy Principles:**
 - **Transparency**: We are clear about what data we collect and why